 - Turn off your furnace.

-- If your pan has a pump, take a look at the float switch.
-If the lever is jammed “up” with standing water in the pan, reach us at 816-379-3918, because you will possibly have to get a new pump.
+- If your pan uses a pump, take a look at the float switch.
+If the switch is stuck “up” with standing water in the pan, contact us at 816-379-3918, because you will possibly need a new pump.

-If you note anything other than a solid, colored light or blinking green light, contact us at 816-379-3918 for HVAC service.
-Your heating system may be giving an error code that requires professional help.
+If you see anything other than a steady, colored light or blinking green light, call us at 816-379-3918 for HVAC service.
+Your furnace may be emitting an error code that is calling for professional help.